Hurricanes vs Devils Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 25)

 Carolina vs. New Jersey Prop Picks (AI)

-Remi is pouring through mountains of datapoints on each player.
+AI algorithm Remi is pouring through tons of datapoints on each team.
 In fact, anytime the Hurricanes and Devils play there’s always several intriguing trends to key in on.
 Not to mention games played at Prudential Center in Apr can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: W. Carrier under 4.5 Hits.